 3.2.
-Temporal-spatial variation of surface water
+Temporal-spatial variation of the water quality parameters

-The spatial variations in water quality were evaluated through CA and PCA.
+The spatial variations of the water quality parameters were evaluated through CA and PCA.

 Based on the results of analyzing the composition of surface water samples at streams flowing through the apatite mining and processing area, the WQI is calculated and using cluster analysis method (ward’s method) to assess the similarity in quality between streams.
 Streams with similar surface water properties are placed in the same cluster.